-Interior photography could also be part of architectural or estate photography, but in this blog, I limit myself to the exteriors of buildings and other constructions like bridges, stairs, and monuments.
+Interior photography could also be part of architectural or estate photography.
+Still, in this blog, I limit myself to the exteriors of buildings and other constructions like bridges, stairs, and monuments.
 Interior photography is on my list as a future blog.

-The composition is the first thing you will notice when looking at an architectural picture.
+Composition is the first thing you will notice when looking at an architectural picture.
 It can make or break a photograph.
-Have also a look at my specific blog on composition.
+Have a look at my specific blog on composition.

 Symmetry or not?

 When we look at a building while composing our image, we consciously decide between a symmetrical or an asymmetrical composition.
-The normal approach is to avoid putting our main subject in the centre.
-But rules can be broken, and there are photos o symmetrical buildings where the image can become more powerful by centring it.
+The standard approach is to avoid putting our main subject in the centre.
+But rules can be broken, and there are photos of symmetrical buildings where the image can become more potent by centring it.
 Reflections usually work very well when using symmetry.
-As an architectural photographer or fine art artist, you decide what effect you want to achieve.
+You decide what effect you want to achieve as an architectural photographer or fine art artist.
 Symmetry can be powerful, but going off-centre could bring more dynamism to your picture.
 As often, there is no right or wrong answer.

 When we choose asymmetry, taking into account the rule of thirds is a perfect starting point to build up our picture.
 In most cases, this will prove to be a good choice.
 Arranging our subjects on a diagonal line draws attention to the focal point.
 Playing with leading lines, patterns, breaking patterns, shadows and light, and positive and negative space opens many creative opportunities.